AnthonyTornetta/Cosmos/README.md

 - [ ] Planet Generation
   - [ ] New planet types
   - [ ] A bunch of new blocks
-- [ ] Galaxy Generation
-  - [ ] Stars procedurally generated in spiral-like pattern based on seed
-  - [ ] Planets generate around stars, their biosphere depending on how close they are to the sun
-  - [ ] Asteroids
-    - [ ] Mineral deposits

 - [ ] Shops
   - [ ] Sell blocks/items
   - [ ] Buy blocks/items